 Is North Carolina an At-Fault State?

-North Carolina is an at-fault state when it comes to car insurance.
-If you are at fault for the accident, you are responsible for damages.
+North Carolina is an at-fault state when it comes to responsibility for a collision.
+If you are at fault for the accident, you are responsible for the damages you caused.
 If you are involved in an accident, you should contact a car accident lawyer to help you with your case.
 Our lawyers are well-versed in car accident law, and we’re to help you through your claim.

 What Happens If I’m At-Fault For a Car Accident in Concord, NC?

-If you are at fault for a car accident in Concord, NC, you may be held liable for damages.
+If you are at fault for a car accident in Concord, NC, you may be held liable for damages incurred by others involved in the collision.
 This includes property damage, medical bills, and lost wages.
 The other driver may also sue you.

 How is Fault Determined for Car Accident Claims in Concord, NC?